-While it's light on visual changes, Oreo packs in some useful design tweaks, like picture-in-picture (PiP) mode for the likes of YouTube, Google Maps and Hangouts appearing in a small corner window when minimized.
+While it skimps on new visual changes, Oreo packs in some useful design tweaks, like picture-in-picture (PiP) mode for multitasking with the likes of YouTube, Google Maps and Hangouts appearing in a small corner window when minimized.
 New notification dots on apps icons offer a colorful reminder to check out your notifications.
-But wait, there's more.